How a Sled Dog Team Works

 But why would we, as coaches, pass on the leadership responsibility?
 Kevin Roberts, CEO of Saatchi & Saatchi, one the world’s top creative organizations, says, “A team of ‘followers’ is immediately on the back foot.
 A team of leaders steps up and finds a way to win.”

-3 Strategies to Move from a Coach-Led Team to a Player-Led Team
+3 Strategies to Develop a Player-Led Team

 1. Ask great questions.